National Assembly of Botswana: Pre-Colonial and colonial origins

 Often, in Botswana, chiefs govern locally by convening community meetings called “Kgotlas."
 Some scholars, like political scientist John Holm, point to such meetings as examples of how Tswana culture embodies themes of public discourse and debate.
 Evidently, these values exemplify popular notions of democratic principles.

 Within this cultural context, chiefs maintained local governance throughout colonial rule.
 During the colonial era, the British ruled over the area of modern-day Botswana according to their policy of indirect rule.
 Called the Bechuanaland Protectorate at the time, the area experienced little colonial intervention relative to other areas within the region.
 In part, this was because Bechuanaland was not a settler colony.
 Furthermore, this was also due to the fact that the area avoided annexation into neighboring white supremacist South Africa.
 Eventually, however, colonial intervention became more centralized in 1919 when the British authorities established a Native Advisory Council at the regional level.
 Soon after in 1920, a European Advisory Council followed.
 Then, for the next 36 years, these councils acted separately until the formation of a Joint Advisory Council.
 This council did not have the power to pass legislation, but could debate and comment on existing legislation.
-However, it is important to note that British colonial authorities often constructed these councils on a foundation of exploitative interests.
+However, British colonial authorities often constructed these councils on a foundation of exploitative interests.
 As a result, they often upheld and enforced colonial economic extraction.